stuerp/foo_input_pmd/README.md

 Professional Music Driver (PMD) is a music driver developed by Masahiro Kajihara which utilizes MML (Music Macro Language) to create music files for most Japanese computers of the 80s and early 90s.

+PMD can be used to make music for the PC-98, PC-88, X68000, and FM Towns.
+It's the most used tool to make music for the PC-x801 series, notable examples are Touhou Project and Grounseed.

 ![Screenshot](/Resources/Screenshot.png?raw=true "Screenshot")

 ## Features